shelbyspees/speesblog/_posts/2015-07-06-reading-about-writing.md

 ##Toolbox

->Put your vocabulary on the top shelf of your toolbox, and don’t make any conscious effort to improve it.
+><i class="fa fa-quote-left"></i> Put your vocabulary on the top shelf of your toolbox, and don’t make any conscious effort to improve it.
 (You’ll be doing that as you read, of course . . . but that comes later.)
 One of the really bad things you can do to your writing is to dress up the vocabulary, looking for long words because you’re maybe a little bit ashamed of your short ones.
 This is like dressing up a household pet in evening clothes.
-The pet is embarrassed and the person who committed this act of premeditated cuteness should be even more embarrassed.
+The pet is embarrassed and the person who committed this act of premeditated cuteness should be even more embarrassed. <i class="fa fa-quote-right"></i>

 One of King's main pieces of advice to aspiring writers is to use the tools at their disposal.
 It's common to hear that you should "write what you know," which King discusses later in his book when he gets to story topics.
 It's the same here for vocabulary.

-You're not going to write a convincing story
+You're not going to write a convincing story if you swap out half of your words with thesaurus equivalents.
+The words you find at Thesaurus.com aren't the words your brain is giving you---and I say that as someone who routinely uses a thesaurus to remember simple vocabulary during those tip-of-the-tongue moments that are hourly occurrences in my world.

 King argues that stories aren't something writers make up.
 The story already exists in its entirety deep in the writer's mind.
 The writer's job is to uncover this story--excavate it with the tools in his toolbox.
-In order to stay true to the story, you can't force it on the page with flowery language or cliche plot devices.
-The process is more like transcription, and here King advises writers to stay true to the story as the words arrive in their minds:
+Stay true to the story: you can't force it on the page with flowery language or cliche plot devices.
+The process is more like transcription.
+Here King advises writers to use the words as they arrive in their minds:

->The word is only a representation of the meaning; even at its best, writing almost always falls short of full meaning.
-Given that, why in God’s name would you want to make things worse by choosing a word which is only cousin to the one you really wanted to use?
+><i class="fa fa-quote-left"></i> The word is only a representation of the meaning; even at its best, writing almost always falls short of full meaning.
+Given that, why in God’s name would you want to make things worse by choosing a word which is only cousin to the one you really wanted to use? <i class="fa fa-quote-right"></i>

 When King discusses style, he avoids giving any direct advice, instead referencing Strunk and White's The Elements of Style.
 The classic style guide provides this gem:

 >“Unless he is certain of doing well, [the writer] will probably do best to follow the rules.”
+>
+><a href="http://www.amazon.com/The-Elements-Style-Fourth-Edition/dp/020530902X"><cite>--- The Elements of Style</cite></a>

+You have to learn the rules first before you can break them effectively.
+This is true in any domain.

->Language does not always have to wear a tie and lace-up shoes.
-The object of fiction isn’t grammatical correctness but to make the reader welcome and then tell a story . . . to **make him/her forget, whenever possible, that he/she is reading a story at all.**
+><i class="fa fa-quote-left"></i> Language does not always have to wear a tie and lace-up shoes.
+The object of fiction isn’t grammatical correctness but to make the reader welcome and then tell a story . . . to **make him/her forget, whenever possible, that he/she is reading a story at all.** <i class="fa fa-quote-right"></i>

 ##Magic

->At its most basic we are only discussing a learned skill, but do we not agree that sometimes the most basic skills can create things far beyond our expectations?
-We are talking about tools and carpentry, about words and style . . . but as we move along, you’d do well to remember that we are also talking about magic.
+><i class="fa fa-quote-left"></i> At its most basic we are only discussing a learned skill, but do we not agree that sometimes the most basic skills can create things far beyond our expectations?
+We are talking about tools and carpentry, about words and style . . . but as we move along, you’d do well to remember that we are also talking about magic. <i class="fa fa-quote-right"></i>

 Magic.
 That's a strong word.
 I see where King is coming from though.
 The feeling of *flow*, when your skill meets the challenge so precisely that you lose track of time.
 I've been there before.